glennon/FlowDataModelTools/README.md

 Update #2, 7/2008: The software broke in 9.2/9.3, so we hardcoded an unsavory workaround to make it work.
 To make the flow tools work, your files and output must be in the directory: "C:\temp\flow\"

-Update #3, 15 June 2013: If you're looking for FlowpyGIS, head over to its github repo.
+Update #3, 15 June 2013: If you're looking for FlowpyGIS, head over to its github repo: https://github.com/glennon/FlowpyGIS.
 Any updates new stuff will be hosted on github.
 Its previous home (enj.com/software) will probably be repurposed before too long.
 I suppose I should update the license too.
 For now, enjoy the nostalgia of all caps.
+Be aware that the latest versions of ArcGIS no longer support VBA, so the FDMT scripts are virtually useless.
+Again, they are provided here only as an archive.

 Copyright © 2004-2008 J. Alan Glennon, Department of Geography, University of California, Santa Barbara, CA 93106.
 All Rights Reserved.